wix-incubator/mobile-crash-course/1-introduction-to-react-native.md

 ## `13:00-13:40` - Workshop: Init a React Native project (with [Daniel Zlotin](mailto:danielz@wix.com))

-In order to get the juices running, we'll spend some time working on a hands-on project.
-We'll use this project as a baseline for the other workshops in the next few days.
-We will implement a simple reddit client app as described in [this](https://hackernoon.com/redux-step-by-step-a-simple-and-robust-workflow-for-real-life-apps-1fdf7df46092) blog post, in `react-native`, with `react-native-navigation`.

-The goal is to have a working RN dev environment **on both platforms!**, with an app that:
+The goal is to have a working RN dev environment **on both platforms!**
-1. displays a loading indicator until topics list is fetched from reddit
-2. displays a list of topics
-3. when topic is clicked, pushes a screen and displays a loading indicator until data for the topic is fetched
-4. displays the posts list from this topic
-5. when post is clicked, shows a modal with the post detail (image/text)

 ## `13:50-15:30` - Talk: ReactNative architecture - part 2 (with [Tal Kol](mailto:talkol@wix.com))